dyadav4/Cryptocurrency-prediction-/README.md

 describing about the Random Forest.</p>

 [7]Article published at the Tutor website for R tutorial.

-[8]Article published at the Institute for Digital Research and Education website.
+[8]Article published at the Institute for Digital Research and Education website

 [9]https://jstevenr.com/bitcoin.html#transforming

 [10]https://medium.com/datadriveninvestor/predicting-cryptocurrency-prices-with- machine-